 The Elegance of the Milonguero Style

-In contrast to some tango styles that remind me of a bustling casino, the milonguero style of tango reminds me of a Zen garden - an oasis of austerity, serenity, peace and natural beauty for quiet contemplation.
-The style aims at inward experiences, so the look becomes less important.
-In fact, it is danced in simple and natural steps, very little adornments are used in order to avoid complication and distraction, enabling the dancers to focus inwardly on feelings.
+In contrast to some tango styles that remind me of a bustling casino, the milonguero style of tango reminds me of a Zen garden—an oasis of austerity, serenity, peace and natural beauty designed for quiet contemplation.
+This style prioritizes inner experiences, rendering outward appearances less important.
+It is danced using simple and natural steps, with minimal adornments to avoid unnecessary complication or distraction, allowing dancers to focus inwardly on feelings.

-That, however, does not reduce its aesthetic value.
-On the contrary, the style possesses a natural, simple and elegant beauty second to none.
+This, however, does not diminish its aesthetic value.
+On the contrary, the style exudes a natural, simple and elegant beauty that is unparalleled.
 The following is an example.

 The key element responsible for the elegance of the style is cadencia.
-The woman leans on the man with her breasts pressing against his chest, enabling him to use the connection to swing her torso, causing her hip and leg to dangle in a chain reaction.
-Notice that the woman does not use her thigh to move her leg, but lets the leg follow the torso and hip to sway.
-Her attention is on the lateral motion of the body rather than the vertical action of stepping down, allowing her entire body to take its natural course to swing gracefully.
+The woman leans on the man with her chest gently pressing against his chest, enabling him to use the connection to swing her torso, causing her hip and leg to dangle in a chain reaction.
+Note that the woman does not use her thigh to move her leg, but lets her leg follow the motion of the torso and hip to sway.
+Her attention is on the lateral motion rather than the vertical action of stepping down.
+This allows her body to swing gracefully with each step.

-In doing so she needs to swivel her hips so that her free leg can take advantage of the inertia to either swing in roughly the same direction, or reversely in the opposite direction.
-She needs to swivel her hips in order to dance around him while her torso is attached to his torso.
-She needs to swivel her hips when she does front ocho, back ocho, molinete, planeo, boleo, etc. (See Dissociation and Gear Effect.)
-In short, hip rotation is used all the time in her dance, highlighting the flexibility and beauty of her feminine body.
-The milonguero style does not emphasize footwork, so she can focus on making the rotation of her hips graceful, smooth, yet noticeable, adding a feminine touch and elegance to her dance.
-(See Dancing with Hips.)
+In doing so she needs to swivel her hips so that her free leg may take advantage of the inertia to swing either in roughly the same direction, or reversely in the opposite direction.
+Since her torso is attached to his torso, she needs to swivel her hips to dance around him.
+She needs to swivel her hips when she does movements that involve turning, such as front ocho, back ocho, molinete, etc. In short, hip rotation is used all the time in her dance, highlighting the flexibility and beauty of her feminine body.
+The milonguero style does not emphasize footwork, so she can focus on presenting the beauty of her body, making the rotation of her hips graceful, refined and noticeable, adding elegance to her dance (see Dancing with Hips).

 Dancing slower

-In order to infuse elegance into the dance, it's essential to moderate the dance tempo.
-Racing to keep up with the beat can result in the loss of elegance in dancing, a prevalent issue often encountered in our tango.
-Instead of chasing the beat, the man should provide the woman with ample time to execute each step, while the woman should focus on crafting her every movement with poise and sophistication to heighten its elegance, as demonstrated by the couple above.
-The following are two more examples.
+To infuse elegance into the dance, it is essential to moderate the tempo.
+Racing to keep up with the beat often leads to a loss of grace, a common issue in tango.
+Instead of chasing the rhythm, the man should provide the woman with ample time to execute each step, while the woman should focus on crafting her movement with poise and sophistication to heighten its elegance, as demonstrated by the couple above.
+The following is another example.

-As you can see, impressive may be by some standard, a display like this relies on intricate figures, exaggerated movements, abrupt turns, and hasty actions.
-It looks busy, garish, farfetched and beat-chasing, but lacks the confidence, serenity, ease, simplicity, naturalness and elegance of the milonguero style, and it does not match the melancholy mood of the music.
-(See Dancing to Melody - Poema.)
+As you can see, while impressive by some standards, a display like this relies on complex figures, exaggerated movements, excessive embellishments, and elaborate choreography.
+It looks busy, garish, far-fetched, and beat-chasing, but lacks the confidence, serenity, ease, simplicity, naturalness, and elegance of the milonguero style.
+Moreover, it does not align with the melancholy mood of the music (see Dancing to Melody - Poema).

-In contrast, the first three couples use austere steps to allow themselves focus inwardly on quiet contemplation.
-The man leads by swinging the woman's body.
-The woman keeps her body tall and straight while swinging it gracefully, letting its intrinsic, natural beauty manifest itself.
+In contrast, the previous couples employ austere steps, allowing them to focus inwardly on quiet contemplation.
+The man leads by gently swinging the woman's body.
+The woman maintains a tall and straight posture while swinging gracefully, letting her intrinsic, natural beauty manifest itself.

 Audrey Hepburn Said, "Elegance is the only beauty that never fades."
-I am convinced of that.
+I am convinced of that (see Embracing Elegance).

 December 17, 2017